craftercms/docs/source/system-administrators/activities/kubernetes/simple-delivery-kubernetes-deployment.rst

 * Copy the ``server.crt`` file from ``kubernetes-deployments/authoring/simple/resources/secrets/git-https-server`` to ``kubernetes-deployments/delivery/simple/resources/secrets/git-https-server``

-Please also make sure that you uncommnent the Kubernetes configuration lines under ``kubernetes-deployments/delivery/simple`` that start with ``Uncomment if using the Git (HTTPS|SSH) server`` (comment the configuration related to the other protocol).
+Please also make sure that you uncomment the Kubernetes configuration lines under ``kubernetes-deployments/delivery/simple`` that start with ``Uncomment if using the Git (HTTPS|SSH) server`` (comment the configuration related to the other protocol).

 --------------------
 Start the Deployment